![]() |

 Definition at line 1061 of file event_machine_timer.c.

-After and during this call the tmo handle is not valid anymore and must not be used.
-With periodic timeout means em_tmo_ack must also not be called when tmo is deleted.
+After and during this call, the tmo handle is not valid anymore and must not be used by or passed to other timer APIs.

 Definition at line 1161 of file event_machine_timer.c.